Logeshwari25/Datadredge/README.md

 bash
 Copy code
 cd Datadredge
 Install the required dependencies.
+Make sure you have Python 3.7+ installed.
 It is recommended to use a virtual environment for this:

 bash
 Copy code